Position Opening: Summer Day Camp – Volunteer or Intern

 - Age 13 or older

-- Enjoys outdoor activity in many weather conditions
+- Enjoy outdoor activity in many weather conditions

-- Wants to learn and possibly eventually lead nature-based games and outdoor skills/activities
+- Want to learn and possibly eventually lead nature-based games and outdoor skills/activities

-- Is excited to have fun with us!
+- Are excited to have fun with us!

 What this role offers:

 - Experience.
-You’ll be learning from skilled instructors and observing nature connection mentoring camps that have been running in southern Vermont for the past 22 years.
+You’ll be learning from skilled instructors and observing nature connection mentoring camps that have been running in southern Vermont since 1999.

 - Insight.
 Morning staff meeting and end-of-day staff debrief provide a glimpse of how the educational experience is designed, and how instructors attend to issues, concerns, or opportunities that are arising.